 - Reiki for stress reduction

-There is plenty of evidence that extensive psoriasis can have a very significant negative effect on a patient's self-image and emotions.
+There is plenty of evidence that extensive psoriasis can have a significant, negative effect on a patient's self-image and emotions.
 This is especially true in social situations, although all aspects of life can be disturbed.
-Inverse psoriasis, which affects the genital skin, and scalp psoriasis can be particularly troubling.
-Psoriasis affecting the hands may make it impossible to interact normally with others.
+Inverse psoriasis (which affects the genital skin) and scalp psoriasis can be particularly troubling.
+Psoriasis affecting the hands may make it difficult to interact normally with others.
 It is important to remember that there are ways to manage and treat psoriasis flares.
 It may seem as if one's quality of life has diminished, but there are many organizations that offer support to psoriasis patients.
 The National Psoriasis Foundation is an excellent source of accurate information as well as emotional support for afflicted patients.